Alfred Gilbert: Rehabilitation

 During World War I, Gilbert remained in Bruges.
-Three illustrations for Arthur Conan Doyle's short story "His Last Bow.
-The War Service of Sherlock Holmes" were published in The Strand Magazine in 1917 and in 1921 three more for "The Adventure of the Mazarin Stone".
-He married his housekeeper Stéphanie Quaghebeur on 1 March 1918 and they moved to Rome together in 1924.
-In the early 1920s, Gilbert had been largely forgotten about in England and was assumed to have died, since he had fled to Europe decades before.
-However, he was still receiving a civil list pension and when the journalist Isabel McAllister took an interest in him, she was able to find him easily.
+The three illustrations for Arthur Conan Doyle's short story "His Last Bow.
+The War Service of Sherlock Holmes" published in The Strand Magazine in 1917 and in 1921 three more for "The Adventure of the Mazarin Stone". were not, as has been previously believed, by Alfred Gilbert.
+They were the work of his contemporary, the oil painter, Albert Thomas Gilbert.
+Alfred married his housekeeper Stéphanie Quaghebeur on 1 March 1918 and they moved to Rome together in 1924.
+In the early 1920s, Gilbert had been largely forgotten in England and was assumed to have died, since he had fled to Europe decades before.
+However, he was still receiving a civil list pension and when the journalist Isabel McAllister took an interest in him, she was able to easily find him.

 McAllister was a fan, commenting in 1932 "One must be entirely loyal to him, and never admit faults to those who ... are always ready to look out for them".
 She decided to write his biography and campaigned for his re-acceptance in English high society.
 Writing to King George V and various dignitaries, she promoted Gilbert's talents, arguing it was time for him to finish the tomb of Prince Albert Victor and also that he was the perfect person to take the commission to create a memorial to Queen Alexandra, who had died in 1925.
-The King was glad to hear news of his old acquaintance and Lady Helena Gleichen became Gilbert's promoter, offering that he could use her studio at St James Palace if the funds could be raised to bring him from Italy.
+The King was glad to hear news of his old acquaintance and Lady Helena Gleichen became Gilbert's promoter, offering use of her studio at St James Palace if the funds could be raised to bring him from Italy.